skupperproject/skupper-example-bookinfo/README.md

 This demo will show how Skupper can solve the connectivity problem presented by this arrangement of service deployments.

+##### Figure 2 - Bookinfo service deployment with Skupper

 <img src="graphics/skupper-example-bookinfo-details.gif" width="640"/>

-This picture shows how the clusters appear after Skupper has been set up.
+Figure 2 shows how the clusters appear after Skupper has been set up.

 Skupper is a distributed system with installations running in one or more clusters or namespaces.
 Connected Skupper installations share